Video shows fight between 2 members of Riviera Beach City Council after discussing water contamination

 The two started fighting after a disagreement over discussing the city's water contamination at a City Council meeting on Jan.
 24. Lawson cut off McCoy from speaking about a seven-month delay to notify people about fecal bacteria and E. coli in city water because a quorum wasn't held.

-The new video shows the two council members face-to-face then an incident report from the Palm Beach County Sheriff's Office says McCoy makes contact with Lawson's face with his pointer finger extended.
+The new video shows the two council members face-to-face.
+An incident report from the Palm Beach County Sheriff's Office said McCoy made contact with Lawson's face with his pointer finger extended.

-Lawson then puts his materials on a nearby table then pushes Mayor Ronnie Felder and a security guard to reach McCoy.
+Surveillance video shows Lawson putting his materials on a nearby table, then pushing Mayor Ronnie Felder and a security guard to reach McCoy.
 The two go out of the camera's view, but witnesses said Lawson held McCoy in the corner by his shirt collar.

 Riviera Beach